jackfranklin/pulldown/README.md

 ## Changelog

+#####V0.1.0
+Big enough changes to warrant the step up to 0.1.0

+* unit tests! (see above for how to use)
+* rewrote to __no longer use wget__ but instead use [Request](https://github.com/mikeal/request/) which is on NPM.
+No more external dependencies ftw!
+Thanks @mheap for the recommendation
+* large rewrite to support the above and unit tests.
+Code is a bit tidier now.
+* the `nodefetch` object is now exported as a module.

 #####V0.0.4
 * able to download multiple libraries at once, new syntax for specifying the specific file name to download to (see above documentation)